Business Term Loans

 SBA 7(a) Standard for Larger Needs

-The approval timeline is longer at 30 to 90 days, but the fee savings for veteran-owned businesses on larger loans are substantial.
-A $1M SBA 7(a) loan at the standard 3% guarantee fee would cost $30,000 at closing; Veterans Advantage can reduce that significantly.
+The approval timeline is longer at 30 to 90 days.
+But the fee savings for veteran-owned businesses are substantial.

 SBA Boots to Business